kiplonet/kiplo-framework/README.md

 Kiplo API Framework

-Kiplo is a very small framework for API based on Slim Framework and Laravel.
+Small framework for Kiplo API based on Slim Framework and Laravel.